 He started the van and pulled away, careful of anyone who might be following.

-He grinned.
+He grimaced.
 What worked once would work twice.

 Both Murdock and Face started at the loud voice.